-Source: Morningstar, Bloomberg, Marten & Co.
-Note: DRIP was launched on 29 May 2015.
+Source: Morningstar, Bloomberg, Marten & Co. \Note: DRIP was launched on 29 May 2015.

-As discussed on page 14, DRIP's early performance may not be representative of the returns investors might expect going forward.
-As illustrated in Figures 24 and 25, DRIP has underperformed its peers in terms of both price and NAV since its launch but, during the last 12 months it has provided the strongest NAV growth.
+As discussed on page 14, we believe that the returns earned during the first year of DRIP's life are not representative of the returns investors should expect going forward but that the returns during the last 12 months should be.
+As illustrated in Figures 24 and 25, DRIP has underperformed its peers in terms of both price and NAV since its launch but, during the last 12 months has provided the strongest NAV growth.
 This NAV growth has not been reflected in DRIP's share-price performance, which arguably reflects the limited liquidity in DRIP's shares.